marchof/java-almanac/content/jdk/7/_index.md

 dropped from Java 7 the required mechanics under the hood like [`INVOKEDYNAMIC`](../../bytecode/op/invokedynamic/) and method handles have been added to the Java runtime with this release.

-The content of Java 7 is specified in the umbrella [JSR 336](https://jcp.org/en/jsr/detail?id=336).

 {{< /jdkdetails >}}